CalvinBarajas/Figma2Code/README.md

-This project showcases my ability to convert a Figma design into code.
-The tech/stack used in this project is:
+This coding challenge showcases my ability to convert a Figma design into code.
+The tech/stack used is:

 * HTML
 * CSS